 In this stage, the social engineer returns to the target and maintains the desired emotional state.
 The goal is that the target will not feel like anything in the relationship was odd, and they will not understand that they have been under attack.
 It is important for the social engineer to continue the communications to an extent, so that the target won’t get alarmed, realize they have been taken advantage of and because of this, possibly contact authorities.

 After a successful social engineering attack, social engineers will exploit the information they have gathered.
 After the social engineering attack, the social engineer will either return to the target for more information or slowly close the connection.

 Social engineers often draw on one or several compliance techniques.
 These are some of the methods a social engineering attack is likely to draw upon:

-- Friendship or liking: people comply easier when the request comes from a friend or someone they like.
-Social engineers will seek a common ground and establish a friendship to get the target to comply with their request.
+- Friendship or liking: People comply easier when the request comes from a friend or someone they like.
+Social engineers will seek common ground and establish a friendship to get the target to comply with their request.

 - Scarcity: People are more likely to agree to a request if they feel the offer is scarce or will only be available for a short period of time.
 Social engineering uses this technique to use the target’s fear of missing out against them.

 - Reciprocity: People are likelier to comply with a request if they have been treated well by the person making the request.
 For example, the social engineer could have done the target a small favor, in order to use their need for reciprocity against them.

 - Social validation: People are more likely to comply with a request if they consider it the socially correct thing to do.
 The social engineering attack could be framed as a socially-expected request, such as participating in a donation or joint effort.

 - Authority: Many people are especially trusting towards official authorities inside of an organization such as IT Support, Management, or Security.
 This is called the principle of authority – one of the six principles of persuasion.
 If a social engineer camouflages as an authority or a legitimate entity, the target is more likely to comply with the request.